iftechfoundation/ifarchive-static/md/org-procedures.md

 - `visual-gore`: Violent images or depictions of gore, image form.
 - `self-harm`: Content which encourages or provides instructions for suicide or self-injury.
 - `eating-disorder`: Content which encourages or provides instructions for an eating disorder or behavior associated with same.
+- `unknown`: One of the above tags possibly applies, but we haven't been able to verify it.
+(Use this for suspect items in strange formats that you don't know how to inspect.)

 [ukosa]: https://intfiction.org/t/uk-online-safety-act/75867
 [ukporn]: https://onlinesafetyact.co.uk/part_5_pornographic_content/